Loosing touch with reality.

 This is the seduction of rendered reality: it lets us serve the neighbor of our imagination while remaining estranged from the neighbor God has given.

-A ministry plan can be sincere and still address a fiction.
+A ministry plan can be sincere and still address a fictional reality.
 A church can speak of the neighborhood, pray for the neighborhood, program for the neighborhood, advertise to the neighborhood, yet never receive the neighbor.
-A rendering can overflow with compassion, urgency, even theological eloquence.
-But until the neighbor is permitted to speak, the church may only be loving its own projection.
+A rendering of the neighborhood can overflow with compassion, urgency, even theological eloquence.
+But until the neighbor is permitted to speak, the church may only be loving a projection.

 Norvell also asked about worry.
 And the answers were not abstract conceptual categories.
 They were not demographic trends.
 They were not the clean language of a ministry consultant.
 They were individual, unique pains.
 “I’m alone.”
 “I’m exhausted.”